-- 23 Key dates
+23 Key dates

-- 24 Tautoko | Get support

-- 25 Whakapā mai | Contact us
+- 24 Tautoko | Get support - 25 Whakapā mai | Contact us

-Published Pēpuere | February 2024.
+Published Pēpuere February 2025.
 Information may be out of date at the time of print.
 Please check the website.
-The University's official regulations are at canterbury.ac.nz/regulations
+The University's official regulations are at:

 Front cover: In the design Makaurangi, a fingerprint, the three elements are representative of Ngā Kete o te Wānanga, the three baskets of knowledge, with the lines and koru a symbol of mana and mana whenua.
 This design originates from traditional whakairo (carving) and kōwhaiwhai designs which can often be seen on the rafters inside wharenui (meeting house).